Here are the eight best tips for a high delivery and open rate of event invitations.

 Use clear, meaningful subject lines and a trustworthy sender name to improve the open rate.

 Who wouldn't want to be addressed personally?
-Add personalized content if possible and address your target audience by name.
+Add personalised content if possible and address your target audience by name.
 Only send your event invitation to the relevant audience.

 8. Avoid attachments